 - equal opportunities and inclusion, harassment, and health and safety; and

-- access to, engagement with and use of the University’s services and facilities including those relating to IT, the Library and CitySport.
+- access to, engagement with and use of the Institution’s online and in person services and facilities including those relating to IT, the Library and CitySport.

 2.3 In the event of any conflict between a provision in these Terms and Conditions and the other documents which make up the Contract between the Institution and you and listed at clause 2.1, these Terms and Conditions shall take precedence.
-The documents which form part of the Contract (as described in Clause 2.1) may be accessed at General Information.
-Alternatively, copies of the documents which form part of the Contract can be obtained upon request from the Quality and Academic Development Department at firstname.lastname@example.org.
+The other documents which form part of the Contract may be accessed at General Information.
+Alternatively, copies of the documents which form part of the Contract can be obtained upon request from the Quality and Academic Development Department at email@example.com

-2.4 Some programmes may require you to agree to the terms and conditions of professional bodies or third party providers, such as industrial partners or funding bodies.
+2.4 Some programmes may require you to agree to the terms and conditions of professional bodies or third-party providers, such as industrial partners or funding bodies.
 Details of these requirements are set out in the programme information on your programme's webpage for the year of your entry.
 Clause 2.3 shall not apply to any such professional bodies’ terms and conditions, which take precedence over these Terms and Conditions to the extent that there is any inconsistency between them.
 By agreeing to these Terms and Conditions, you also agree to abide by any relevant professional bodies' terms and conditions, should they relate to your Offer.

-2.6 If you do not register or re-register (as appropriate) within 14 days of the start of the term that your programme begins in, the Institution reserves the right to refuse to register you and withdraw you from your programme (without liability).
-Students who are not registered are not entitled to attend classes or participate in assessments for any modules, or take advantage of any benefit afforded to City’s students including access to any of the Institution’s resources such as restricted Library access and IT facilities Please note that if the Institution withdraws you from your programme in these circumstances any deposits made toward your tuition fees are non-refundable.
+2.6 If you do not register or re-register (as appropriate) within 14 days of the start of the term during which your programme begins or continues, the Institution reserves the right to refuse to register you and withdraw you from your programme (without liability).
+Students who are not registered are not entitled to participate in classes, participate in assessments for any modules, or take advantage of any benefit afforded to City’s students including access to any of the Institution’s resources such as restricted Library access and IT facilities Please note that if the Institution withdraws you from your programme in these circumstances any deposits made toward your tuition fees are non-refundable.

 2.7 Please make sure that you familiarise yourself with these Terms and Conditions and the other documents which make up the Contract between us.
-Failure to comply with the requirements of the Contract could result in the Institution taking action against you under relevant procedures (for example those relating to academic conduct or progression, registration and attendance, student misconduct, fitness to practise, fitness to study or fees) and could lead to the Institution terminating your registration or revoking your award.
+Failure to comply with the requirements of the Contract could result in the Institution taking action against you under relevant procedures (for example those relating to academic conduct or progression, registration and attendance (online or in-person), student misconduct, fitness to practise, fitness to study or payment of fees) and could lead to the Institution terminating your registration or revoking your award.

 3. Your responsibilities and aspirations

-3.2 Students at the Institution act as ambassadors for City at all times on campus and off campus, in our local and online community and in any public forum.
+3.2 Students undertaking their studies at the Institution act as ambassadors for City at all times on campus and off campus, in our local and online community and in any public or online forum.
 You must behave responsibly and maintain standards of good conduct at all times as well as comply with the principles of dignity and respect and familiarise yourself with the Institution’s Student Charter.
-Anti-social behaviour or any other form of misconduct, on or off campus and however minor, can negatively affect the good order of the Institution and disrupt the positive learning and wider experience of others.
+Anti-social behaviour or any other form of misconduct, on or off campus and online can negatively affect the good order of the Institution and disrupt the positive learning and wider experience of others.

-3.3 Please be aware that if you do not act in accordance with this Contract, or if you do not meet our expectation that you will maintain a standard of conduct which is not harmful to the work, good order or good name of the Institution, we may take disciplinary action against you, under Senate Regulation 13: Student Disciplinary Regulation.
-One of the possible outcomes of such an action is that your Contract with us may be terminated and you may be removed from your programme, have your Offer to study at the Institution withdrawn or the revocation of your award.
+3.3 Please be aware that if you do not act in accordance with this Contract, or if you do not meet the Institution’s expectation that you will maintain a standard of conduct which is not harmful to the work, good order or good name of the Institution, we may take disciplinary action against you, under Senate Regulation 13: Student Disciplinary Regulation.
+One of the possible outcomes of such an action is that your Contract with us may be terminated and you may be removed from your programme, have your Offer to study at the Institution withdrawn or your award may be revoked.